opardo/GPDPQuantReg/README.md

 ## Description

-Bayesian and nonparametric quantile regression, using Gaussian Processes to model the base function and Dirichlet Processes for the error, and a MCMC algorithm to fit the model.
+R Package.
+Bayesian and nonparametric quantile regression, using Gaussian Processes to model the base function, Dirichlet Processes for the error, and a MCMC algorithm to fit the model.

 ## Example